Jason Davis: Stewardship Coach

 You might be wondering what in the world personal finance, leadership, and teamwork have to do with each other?
 I call the combination of these “corporate wellness.”
 59% of employees worry about finances while at work.
 71% of people don’t feel their company can be effectively lead into the future.
 The number one workplace expenditure is conflict resolution (personality differences).
 If you want to have a healthy business, you must have healthy employees.
 We take an inside-out approach.
 People are the lifeblood of any organization.
 If you get the culture and the people healthy, you’ll have a better opportunity to build a thriving business.
 We are here to help guide your business (and people) into the promise land of corporate health.
 Corporate health = Corporate wealth.

 Jericho Force Enterprises

-Jericho Force Enterprises empowers businesses with financial peace of mind, leadership development, and the attitude of an ideal team player to help bolster company health.
+Jericho Force Enterprises empowers businesses with financial education, leadership development, and the attitude of a team player so their company culture can thrive.

 Stewardship is more than just managing money.
 Stewardship is the essence of faithfully managing the resources you’ve been entrusted with.
 These resources are assets in your life that include money, time, talent, health, work, tasks, relationships, influence and so much more.
-I’m trained in the following specific areas that help reinforce principles of stewardship:
+I’m trained in the following specific areas that help reinforce principles of stewardship in the workplace:

 - Ramsey Solutions Master Financial Coach (Ensuring you get sound financial information)